 St Margaret’s Hospital

-Education is a prime task of the Sisters of St Joseph2 and in New South Wales from 1880 schools were opened in city and rural areas.
+Education is a prime task of the Sisters of Saint Joseph2 and in New South Wales from 1880 schools were opened in city and rural areas.
 Music education was introduced; Sisters in rural areas conducted ‘Vacation Bush Schools’; a Correspondence School for religious education was established and, as needs changed, Sisters on ‘Motor Missions’ provided religious education for Catholic children attending State Schools.
 Sisters also lectured in Teacher Training Colleges and in Universities.

 Homes to care for children in need were established from the 1880s and, in the 1930s, the Sisters assumed responsibility for St Margaret’s Hospital for Women and then St Margaret’s Children’s Hospital which was later refurbished as the Gertrude Abbott Nursing Home.